 Prior law students who were disqualified from a previously attended law school for low academic performance can be admitted on academic probation and are required to obtain a grade point average of 2.10 in their first academic year at Lincoln Law School.

 Students Who Withdraw

 Students who withdraw in good standing from Lincoln Law School may apply for readmission, subject to all catalog and State Bar of California requirements at the time of re-entry.
 According to the State Bar of California requirements a student must complete their law studies within seven years.

 Application & Registration Procedures

-Please follow the steps listed below to apply or register for courses.
+Please follow the steps listed below to apply or register for courses (if accepted).

 Submit Application Form

-Please submit official transcripts to Lincoln Law School of Sacramento, Attention Registrar, 3140 J Street, Sacramento, CA 95816 or register with the Credential Assembly Service (CAS), provided through LSAC, for transcript submission.
-If registered for CAS, please request official transcripts be sent to LSAC at P.O.
-Box 2000, Newtown, Pennsylvania 18940. www.lsac.org.
+Please submit official transcripts to Lincoln Law School of Sacramento, Attention Admissions, 3140 J Street, Sacramento, CA 95816 or register with the Credential Assembly Service (CAS), provided through LSAC, for transcript submission.
+If registered for CAS, please request official transcripts be sent to LSAC. www.lsac.org

 Please note: Any student admitted who does not provide official transcripts, the CAS report, or other required documentations by the 45th day after the first day of attendance is considered ineligible for admission and must be promptly excluded from classes.